- College of Arts & Sciences

 - Contact Us

-Shepard Freshman Resource Center: Tips for Academic Success
+Shepard Academic Resource Center: Tips for Academic Success

 Whether you were a stellar high school student or just barely skated through, when you begin your studies at the University of Portland, you start from ground zero.
 With organization, careful planning, diligence, and determination, anyone can be successful in college.
 Need a few ideas to get you started on the road to success?
 Follow these tips: